 - Sumo Logic Parser.
 For other data sources, the Sumo Logic’s built-in parsers that extract key-value pairs from messages.
 To see currently available parsers, go to Manage Data > Logs > Parsers in the Sumo Logic UI.

-For more information on these alternatives, see CSE Ingestion Best Practices.
+For more information on these alternatives, see Cloud SIEM Ingestion Best Practices.